kervi/doc/source/index.rst

 * Easy dashboard setup.
 * Dashboard UI is responsive and scales from mobile phones to desktop.
 * Multi process oriented by spreading over more than one core.
-* Multi device oriented by connecting multiple Raspberry Pi's in one large application
+* Multi device oriented by connecting multiple Raspberry Pi's in one large application.
 * No web development knowledge is required as dashboard layout is handled in python.

 Below is a complete example that shows how to display a sensor on a dashboard with a chart